When you find a barn you have to stop for a photo with the Mitsubishi . Photo: Scotty ReissEclipse Cross

 Related: 2019 Mitsubishi Outlander PHEV: An SUV With All the Right Stuff

 The 2022 model was only partially made over, adding popular features and responding to customer feedback on others.
-The overall look isn’t radically different, but the Eclipse Cross has been a classically shaped SUV for a while and has always included some nice features for the price.
+Overall, the look isn’t radically different.
+Still, the Eclipse Cross has been a classically shaped SUV for a while and has always included some nice features for the price.

-The changes in the lift gate include adding two distinct tail lights and a solid gate, removing the glass panel below the tail light bar.
+The changes in the lift gate include adding two distinct tail lights and a solid gate.
+They removed the glass panel below the tail light bar.
 The company hopes this look will have more universal appeal.

 The front cabin has a classic compact SUV look.
-Technology includes a touch screen, Apple CarPlay that is accessed via one of the two USB ports, a drive mode selector and steering wheel controls.
+Technology includes a touch screen, Apple CarPlay you can access via one of the two USB ports, a drive mode selector and steering wheel controls.

-The drive mode selector is front and center next to the gear shifter, and allows you to choose between normal, gravel and snow.
-I liked the traditional iconography, the locking differential symbol that lets you know you can get traction with all four wheels.
+The drive mode selector is front and center next to the gear shifter.
+It allows you to choose between normal, gravel and snow.
+I liked the traditional iconography.
+The locking differential symbol lets you know you can get traction with all four wheels.

 For Eco mode, push a button on the console under the climate control panel.
 Our test model also included a heated steering wheel, a must in Michigan winters.

-The new look of the Eclipse Cross’s front end includes a more hourglass-shaped grille, stacked head lights and fog lights and daytime running lights that wrap from the front to the sides of the car, drawing your eye along the car’s silhouette.
-And it looks especially pretty in the Diamond Red paint color.
+The new look of the Eclipse Cross’s front end includes a more hourglass-shaped grille, stacked headlights and fog lights and daytime running lights that wrap from the front to the sides of the car, drawing your eye along the car’s silhouette.
+Plus, it looks especially pretty in the Diamond Red paint color.

 Related: Spring Car Care: 7 Ways To Prepare for Warmer Temperatures